amfleming1/Horned-Beasts/README.md

 # Horned-Beasts
 provided by create-react-app

+Number and name of feature:

+Estimate of time needed to complete: 3 Hours

+Start time: 3:15

+Finish time:

+Actual time needed to complete:

 Feature #1: Display Images
 Why are we implementing this feature?
 As a user, I want to view the images on the page so that I can browse the photo collection.